gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git-annex_to_git-lfs.md

 $ git push origin master
 ```

-For keeping your repo clean, let's remove all
+To keep your repo clean, let's remove all
 **git-annex** related branches from your repository.

 - On GitLab, navigate to your project's **Repository** > **Branches**